-The English Language and Culture Institute (ELCI), including the Academic ESL and Intensive English programs, empowers students to learn English for a variety of purposes, from career and educational preparation to life-long learning and community stewardship.
+The English Language and Culture Institute (ELCI), including the Academic ELCI and Intensive English programs, empowers students to learn English for a variety of purposes, from career and educational preparation to life-long learning and community stewardship.
 Notably, the institute values diversity, promotes cultural understanding, fosters global outreach, and emphasizes student success.

 Recently Visited Pages

 Take advantage of this at-a-glance look at the pages on the SCC website you most often visit.
 Use this as a tool to navigate quickly to info you need the most.
 Take it one step further and click the star in the top right corner to ensure your favorite pages remain on your list of Visited Pages.